How to Document Employee Discussions and Why That is Important

 Michael D. Haberman is a consultant, speaker, writer, and teacher.
-He is co-founder of Omega HR Solutions, Inc. a consulting and services company offering complete human resources solutions.
+He is President of Omega HR Consulting, a consulting and services company offering complete human resources solutions.
 Mike brings 35+ years of experience in dealing with the challenges of Human Resources in the 21st century.
 He has a Master's in HR and is certified as a Senior HR professional.
-He has over 18 years’ experience in the classroom teaching human resources fundamentals and certification preparation.
+He has over 18 years’ experience in the class room teaching human resources fundamentals and certification preparation.

-Mike has gained a reputation as a compliance expert and is earning a reputation as an HR futurist.
+Mike has gained a reputation as a compliance expert and as an HR futurist.
 He speaks on a variety of subjects to business associations, human resource associations, and business based civic clubs.
 He has presented numerous webinars on various HR related issues.

-This webinar has been approved for 1 HR (General) recertification credit hours toward aPHR™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™recertification through HR Certification Institute® (HRCI®).
+This webinar has been approved for 1.00 HR (General) recertification credit hours toward aPHR™, aPHRi™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™, and SPHRi™recertification through HR Certification Institute® (HRCI®).
 Please make note of the activity ID number on your recertification application form.
-For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org
+For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.

-For more information please contact email@example.com
+For further assistance contact email@example.com

-At this session, which will provide participants with the information needed to be better able to document employee discussions and defend the organization from losses incurred due to poor documentation practices.
+At this session, which will provide participants the information needed to be better able to document employee discussions and defend the organization from losses incurred due to poor documentation practices.

 - How and why documentation is good

 o Meets the legal requirements of Federal statutes

-- Helps knowledge retention.
+o It helps knowledge retention.
 You do not need to have the original parties to have a recollection of the event or conversation

 o Provides the legal documentation needed to defend the company in a lawsuit

 - We will talk about how documentation will get you in trouble